forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Information Not Collected

+**With the [exception of errors](#do-you-store-error-logs), [outbound SMTP emails](#do-you-support-sending-email-with-smtp), and/or when spam or malicious activity is detected:**

-* We do not store any emails to disk storage (everything is processed in-memory).
+* We do not store any emails to disk storage nor databases.
-* We do not store any metadata about emails (except when we detect spammers and/or malicious activity; e.g. we will block senders with certain metadata).
+* We do not store any metadata about emails.
-* We do not store any logs for SMTP traffic (except for [errors](/faq#do-you-store-error-logs)).
+* We do not store any logs for SMTP traffic.
-* We do not store any IP addresses for SMTP traffic (except when we detect spammers and/or malicious activity; e.g. we will block senders with certain hostnames or IP addresses).
+* We do not store any IP addresses for SMTP traffic.

 ## Information Collected

 For transparency, at any time you can <a href="https://github.com/forwardemail" target="_blank" rel="noopener noreferrer">view our source code</a> to see how the information below is collected and used:

+**Strictly for functionality and to improve our service, we collect and store securely the following information:**

-* We store a cookie in a session for your visit (strictly for functionality).
-This cookie is stored securely in our Redis database.
+* We store a cookie in a session for your website traffic.
-* We store your email address (strictly for functionality).
-This email address is stored securely in our MongoDB database.
+* We store your email address that you provide us with.
-* We store your domain name(s) and alias(es) you create (strictly for functionality).
-This information is stored securely in our MongoDB database.
+* We store your domain names, aliases, and outbound SMTP emails that you provide us with.
-* We store logs for 30 days for Website and API traffic (to increase the quality of our service and customer experience in general).
+* We store logs for 30 days for website and API traffic.
-* We store [error logs](/faq#do-you-store-error-logs) for 7 days for SMTP traffic (only applies to `4xx` and `5xx` SMTP response codes).
+* We store `4xx` and `5xx` SMTP response code [error logs](/faq#do-you-store-error-logs) for 7 days.
+* We store [outbound SMTP emails](#do-you-support-sending-email-with-smtp) for \~30 days – this varies based off the "Date" header; since we allow emails to be sent in the future if a future "Date" header exists.
-* Any additional information you voluntarily provide us, such as comments or questions in a <a href="/help">Help request</a>.
+* Any additional information you voluntarily provide us, such as comments or questions submitted to us by email or on our <a href="/help">help</a> page.

 ## Information Shared

-We do not share your information with any third-party whatsoever (with the exception of <a href="https://postmarkapp.com/" target="_blank" rel="noopener noreferrer">Postmark</a>, which we use for transactional emails, e.g. for account verification or password reset emails).
+**We do not share your information with any third-party whatsoever** – with the exception of <a href="https://postmarkapp.com/" target="_blank" rel="noopener noreferrer">Postmark</a>, which we use for transactional emails, e.g. for account verification or password reset emails).
+Note that we will be switching to our own outbound SMTP service soon for these emails.

 We may need to and will comply with court ordered legal requests (but keep in mind we do not collect information mentioned above, so we will not be able to provide it to begin with).